-The aim of the Prevent strategy is to reduce the threat to the from terrorism, by 'stopping people becoming rrorists or supporting terrorism'.
+The aim of the Prevent strategy is to reduce the threat to the terrorism, by 'stopping people becoming UK from terrorists or supporting terrorism'.

 Prevent focuses on all forms of violent extremism and terrorism and is a multi-agency approach to safeguarding and prevention.